samihsoylu/journal/README.md

 # Journal
 Journal is a privacy first, self hosted digital log book.
-It was designed with the idea that it should be accessible anywhere you go.
-Using your password as an encryption key, Journal stores your entries encrypted.
+It is designed to be accessible anywhere you go, allowing you to organize your thoughts, feelings and opinions in one place.
+Your Journals are stored with AES 256 encryption using your own password as the encryption key, resulting in a protected and inaccessible log book from outsiders.

 <img src="https://samihsoylu.nl/downloads/dashboard-journal.png">